mozilla/fxpay/README.rst

 **INVALID_TRANSACTION_STATE**
     The transaction was in an invalid state and cannot be processed.

+**NOT_INSTALLED_AS_APP**
+    This platform supports apps but the app has not been installed on device.
+This could happen if it was accessed directly from the browser.

 **PAY_PLATFORM_UNAVAILABLE**
     This platform does not support payments.
 This could mean the `navigator.mozApps`_ namespace or the `mozPay()`_ function